radjivF/interaction-node-mongoDb/README.md

 Copyright
 =========
-It's just example as tutorial, so no copyright, use it like you want.
+It's just example as tutorial, so no copyright, use it like you want. the project use the MIT license